somof/CarND-PID-Control-Project/README.md

 ## Consideration

-As the target speed became faster, it seems to require large Kp and Kd(depending on Kp).
+As the target speed becomes faster, large Kp and Kd(depending on Kp) values are required.
 And my project works well under 65mph speed.

+For over 65mph,
+careful adjustment with taking account of the causal relationship was recommended by manual.
+In spite of the situation,
-For over 65mph, careful adjustment was recommended with taking account of the causal relationship Because Twiddle algorithm searchs the edges of the parameters, the vehicle on the simulator is easy to fail the road.
+Twiddle algorithm starts to search answers from the edges of the parameters, then the vehicle on the simulator is easy to fail the road.

 As next step,
 the program could restart automatically the simulator when the vehicle digress the road.

 # EOF